-The data recorded on this map are based on the analyses of 1,056 samples of fine-grained sediment collected from the channels of rivers and streams, and from rivulets flowing from springs and seeps.
-Where possible the active channels were sampled, but in a few cases bank material or residual sediment of dried-up streams was used.
+The data recorded on this map are based on the analysis of 1,056 samples of fine-grained sediment collected from the channels of rivers and streams, and from rivulets flowing from springs and seeps.
+Where possible the active channels were sampled, but in a few cases bank material or residual sediment of dried up streams was used.
+Nickel has been determined in 549 samples from the northwest half of the map-area.
+Lead has been determined in 507 samples collected from the southeast part of the map-area (including Deer and Campobello Islands).
 Sediment samples from poorly drained areas of muskeg and beaver workings contained abundant decomposed organic matter.
 All samples were collected during the 1966 field season.
 An attempt was made to maintain a uniform sample density, but this was frequently not achieved because of irregularities in the drainage network and the absence of an actively deposited silt-sized fraction in streams draining areas underlain by coarse glacial till.
-All streams and rivers were traversed on foot, and samples were collected, where possible, at intervals of 1,000 to 1,500 feet.
+All streams were traversed on foot, and samples were collected, where possible, at intervals of 1,000 to 1,500 feet.

 Sediment samples were air dried prior to shipment to Bondar-Clegg & Company Limited, Ottawa, Ontario for laboratory analysis.
-Copper was determined by atomic absorption analysis after extraction from the -80 mesh sieve fraction by hot HNO3 - HCl digestion.
+Nickel and lead were determined by atomic absorption analysis after extraction from the -80 mesh sieve fraction by hot HNO3 - HCl digestion.
 Values shown on this map are expressed in parts per million.
-The subdivisions used on the map are arbitrary, and the lowest subdivision can be taken to represent the regional background.
+The subdivisions used on the map are arbitrary, and the lowest subdivisions approximate the regional background values for nickel and lead.